artem3010/artem3010/README.md

 **Skills:** Go, PostgreSQL, Clickhouse, DWH, Kafka, Kubernetes, Microservices, Load Testing, API Design, Security

 **Overview:** Avito is the most visited classifieds site in the world (DAU 24.9kk).
 The company has 1300+ engineers and 100+ product teams.
-I worked in a microservices environment (3000+ microservices).
-I was in the platform core team, developed a platform for creating new types of profiles in “as a service” paradigm, and maintained existing services ( rpm ~2kk).
+I am working in a microservices environment (3000+ microservices).
+I am in the platform core team, developing a platform for creating new types of profiles in “as a service” paradigm, and maintaining existing services ( rpm ~2kk).

 **Responsibilities & Achievements:**